oglinuk/fourohfournotfound/README/README.md

 Ask someone how their day is going.

-Ask a question.

-Reflect on the past, look to the future, live in the now.
+`Reflect on the past, look to the future, live in the now.`